 Becoming a travel influencer on Instagram has never been easy – although some travel influencers have managed to make it seem so.
-In reality, it takes a lot of hustle to become a travel influencer on Instagram, TikTok, or other social platforms, especially in 2021.
+In reality, it takes a lot of hustle to become a travel influencer on Instagram, TikTok, or other social platforms, especially as we enter 2022.

 In recent years, the travel blogger niche has been saturated with new creators and travelers- a number that seemed to spike even during the travel bans of 2020.
 More and more people are curating a modern version of a travel scrapbook or travel journal in a digital format using social media platforms like Instagram, Tik Tok, and personal blogs.